best managed investment accounts

 Overview of the Best Managed Investment Accounts

-Besides brokerage accounts, you can also open investment-advisory accounts, also called managed accounts, at E*Trade, J.P.
+Besides brokerage accounts, investment-advisory accounts, also known as managed accounts, can be opened at E*TRADE, J.P.
 Morgan, and Charles Schwab.
-Since their products, services, fees, and minimums vary, you should read this article before deciding on an account with any of the three firms.
+Because the available products, services, fees, and minimums vary so much, you should read through this article before opening an account with any of the three.

 Key Takeaways

-• Investment-advisory accounts are offered by J.P.
-Morgan, Charles Schwab, and E*Trade.
+• Investment-advisory accounts are available at J.P.
+Morgan, Charles Schwab, and E*TRADE.

-• Only E*Trade and Schwab offer robo-advisor accounts.
+• Only E*TRADE and Schwab have robo accounts.

 Find a Financial Advisor